Why you should give up driving for Lent

 Where we should feel guilty is for those shorter distances, where walking or cycling is possible.

-You know what I mean: that short trip to the local shop which would take a 10 mins to walk in the rain or 30 seconds in the dry while driving… that’s the sort of journey I’m looking to give up for Lent, and is the sort of trip you, your neighbours and the majority of the UK should look to give up, too.
+You know what I mean: that short trip to the local shop which would take 10 minutes to walk in the rain or 30 seconds in the dry while driving…that’s the sort of journey I’m looking to give up for Lent, and is the sort of trip you, your neighbours and the majority of the UK should look to give up, too.

 Transport is the biggest source for both air and noise pollution in the UK.
 According to charity Environmental Protection UK, “In town centres and alongside busy roads, motor vehicles are responsible for most local pollution and most environmental noise.”

-According to an article in the BBC in December 2020, the UK saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.
+According to an article in the BBC in December 2020 when the UK was in lockdown, we saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.

 It’s clear – the collective impact of driving those shorter journeys where we could perhaps instead walk or cycle is having a damaging impact on our environment.